Atomized-titan/Stonks/common/commands.md

 Super cool!

+## Market cap of a specific coin:
+#### Usage: `.s mc <coin>` (any coin)
+This provides the Market cap, supply, and volume data for the provided coin.
+In this case you can provide the full name, ticker symbol or the rank of the coin you are searching for.
+For example, Ethereum has the ticker name ethereum, and Bitcoin has the ticker symbol btc, a rank, and so on..<br>

+Examples:
++ `.s mc ethereum` : Market Cap of Ethereum in USDT
++ `.s mc xrp` : Market Cap of XRP in USDT<br>
++ `.s mc 5` : Market Cap of the 5th ranking coin in USDT<br>

+Now you have a lot of data on a single coin!

 ### ETH Gas prices:
 #### Usage: `.s gas`
 Shows the current Ethereum gas prices required to send a transaction (shows the current slow price, standard price, and fast price)